mcglinnlab/website/content/home/about.md

 +++

-The McGlinn lab is an ecology research group at the College of Charleston.
+The McGlinn lab is an ecological research group at the College of Charleston.
 We address a wide range of questions on the spatial and temporal structure of biodiversity using a combination of macroecological analyses, field studies, and mathematical models.
 We are passionate about testing and applying basic theory to further conservation priorities.
 We are advocates for more a open, diverse, and inclusive scientific community.